BroadcomMFD/bridge-for-git-explorer/README.md

 We recommend that you install the pre-push hook when you start working with a mapping.

 When you have a Bridge for Git mapping open in your workspace, Bridge for Git Explorer prompts you to install the pre-push hook.
 Ensure that you provide your git username or PAT, depending on your configuration of Bridge for Git.

+You can additionally uninstall the pre-push if needed through the command palette.

 For more information about how to set up pre-push hooks, see [Set up Hooks](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/endevor-bridge-for-git/2-0/using/set-up-hooks.html).